carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

 }
 ```

-- `Root account` is created by default with full administrator.
+- `Root account` is created by default with full administration powers.
 Root account is email address that you used to register your account
   - Best practices
     - Not to use the root account for anything other than billing (not login)
     - Always setup Multifactor Authentication on your root account.
 - `Power user access` → Access to all AWS services except the management of groups and users within IAM
 - Use Case:
   1. An application running on an Amazon ECS container instance needs permissions to write data to Amazon DynamoDB.
 How can you assign these permissions only to the specific ECS task that is running the application? ==> To specify permissions for a specific task on Amazon ECS you should use IAM Roles for Tasks.
 The permissions policy can be applied to tasks when creating the task definition, or by using an IAM task role override using the AWS CLI or SDKs.
 The taskRoleArn parameter is used to specify the policy.
   2. A company requires that all AWS IAM user accounts have specific complexity requirements and minimum password length.
-How should a Solutions Architect accomplish this? ==> Update the password policy that applies to the entire AWS account.
+How to accomplish this? ==> Update the password policy that applies to the entire AWS account.

 ### Access AWS

-- Temporary security credentials/access consist of the AWS access key ID, secret access key, and `security token` (temporal/expire).
-  - AWS Security Token Service (AWS STS) as a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users you authenticate (federated users)
 - Types of Access
   - IAM Users
   - None IAM Users

-#### IAM Users
+#### IAM Users: Access Key

-- Options:
+- Ways to Autheticate Request on AWS

-  - AWS Management Console - Use password + MFA (multi factor authentication)
+  - AWS Management Console - Use Password (+ MFA - best practice)
-  - AWS CLI or SDK - Use Access Key ID (~username) and Secret Access Key (~password)
+  - AWS CLI or SDK - Use Access Keys
-  - AWS CloudShell - CLI tool from AWS browser console - Require login to AWS
+  - AWS CloudShell - CLI tool from AWS browser console (Require login to AWS)

-- When creating a user's credentials, you can only see/download the credentials at the time of creation not after.
-- Access Keys can be retired, and new ones can be created in the event that secret access keys are lost
+- Access keys consist of two parts: an `Access key ID` and a `Secret access key`.
+You must use both the access key ID and secret access key together to authenticate your requests.
+- When creating new IAM Users from an AWS account
-- To create an user password (loging in AWS console), once the users have been created,  you can opt to create a generated or custom password.
+  - User's password: Once the users have been created, you can opt to create a generated or custom password.
     - If generated, there is an option to force the user to set a custom password on next login.
-  - Once a generated password has been issued, you can see the password which is the same as the access keys.
+    - Once a generated password has been issued, you can see the password (which is the same as the access keys).
 Its shown once only.
+  - User's credentials, you can only see/download the credentials at the time of creation not after.
+  - Access Keys can be retired, and new ones can be created in the event that secret access keys are lost.

 #### None IAM Users

 - Non-IAM user first authenticates from Identity Federation ==> Then provide a temporary token (IAM Role attached) generated by calling a AssumeRole API of `STS (Security Token Service)` ==> Non-IAM user access the AWS resource by **assuming IAM Role attached with token**.
+  - AWS Security Token Service (AWS STS) as a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users you authenticate (federated users)

 ##### Identity Federation

-- SAML 2.0 (old) to integrate Active Directory/ADFS, use AssumeRoleWithSAML STS API
+- SAML 2.0 (old) to integrate Active Directory/ADFS, use `AssumeRoleWithSAML` STS API.
-- Custom Identity Broker used when identity provider is not compatible to SAML 2.0, use AssumeRole or GetFederationToken STS API
+- Custom Identity Broker used when identity provider is not compatible to SAML 2.0, use `AssumeRole` or `GetFederationToken` STS API.
 - Web Identity Federation is used to sign in using well-known external identity provider (IdP), such as login with Amazon, Facebook, Google, or any OpenID Connect (OIDC)-compatible IdP.
-Get the ID token from IdP, use AWS Cognito api to exchange ID token with cognito token, use AssumeRoleWithWebIdentity STS API to get temp security credential to access AWS resources
+Get the ID token from IdP, use AWS Cognito api to exchange ID token with cognito token, use AssumeRoleWithWebIdentity STS API to get temp security credential to access AWS resources.
-- AWS Cognito (`Amazon Cognito Federated Identities`) is recommended identity provider by Amazon
+- AWS Cognito (`Amazon Cognito Federated Identities`) is recommended identity provider by Amazon.
-- Amazon Single Sign On gives single sign on token to access AWS, no need to call STS API
+- Amazon Single Sign On gives single sign on token to access AWS, no need to call STS API.

 ##### AWS Directory Service

 - Directories store information about users, groups, and devices, and administrators use them to manage access to information and resources. **Hierarchical database of users, groups, computers - trees and forests**.

-###### Compatible with Microsft Active Directory
+###### Compatible with Microsoft Active Directory

 - `Managed Microsoft Active Directory`

-  - It is managed Microsoft Windows Server AD with trust connection to on-premise Microsoft AD.
+  - It is managed Microsoft Windows Server AD with **trust connection to on-premise Microsoft AD**.
   - Best choice when you need all AD features to support AWS applications or Windows workloads.
   - Easily migrate on-premise workloads as it is built on actual Microsoft AD, so does not require any replication of existing directory to the cloud.
   - Highly available as directories are deployed across multiple Availability Zones and failovers are detected automatically.
-  - A common use case would be to extend your on-premise using AD Trust with AWS Managed Microsoft AD so that both your on-premises and cloud directories remain separated, but it allows your users access AWS as needed.
+  - Use case: Extend your on-premise using AD Trust with AWS Managed Microsoft AD so that both your on-premises and cloud directories remain separated, but it allows your users access AWS as needed.

 - `Simple AD`

-  - Use Simple AD is standalone AWS managed compatible AD powered by Samba 4 with basic directory features (Enables a subset of the features Managed Microsoft AD)
+  - Use Simple AD in standalone AWS managed compatible AD powered by `Samba 4` with basic directory features (Enables a subset of the features Managed Microsoft AD).
   - You cannot connect it to on-premise AD.
   - Best choice for basic directory features.
-  - Can be used for Linux workloads that need LDAP
+  - Can be used for Linux workloads that need LDAP.

 - `AD Connector`

   - It is proxy service to redirect requests to on-premise Microsoft AD, without caching information in the cloud.
   - Best choice to use existing on-premise AD with compatible AWS services.
   - Can use multiple AD Connectors to spread the load to match performance needs.